-With this objective in mind, we took a careful look at recent post-meeting statements.
-These tend to be complex, jargon-laden, press releases that a casual reader cannot easily absorb.
+With this objective in mind, we took a careful look at recent postmeeting statements.
 To simplify them, we recommend focusing on just three elements:

-- the statement of the decision, including votes for and against; - the rationale for the decision, including the reason for dissents; - and a discussion of uncertainties and risks.
+- the statement of the decision, including votes for and against, - the rationale for the decision, including the reason for dissents, - and a discussion of uncertainties and risks to the outlook.

-For each of these, the FOMC should include information on both the policy rate target and the balance sheet.
+For each of these, the FOMC should include information on both the policy-rate target and the balance sheet.
+51

 We propose three principles to guide the drafting of the statement.
 First, keep it readable.
-In practical terms, we suggest aiming for the reading level of a high-school senior (grade 12), and capping complexity at what is readable by a second-year college student (grade 14).
+In practical terms, we suggest aiming for the reading level of a high-school senior (grade 12) and capping complexity at what is readable by a second-year college student (grade 14).
 Based on standard measures of readability, this means keeping sentences short and avoiding words that have more than two syllables.

-Second, to quote David Wessel: "The FOMC should put more emphasis on its start-of-year statement of goals and objectives and refer to that when it is making policy decisions."
-That is, each post-meeting statement should explicitly link the decision to the Committee's longer run goals.
+Second, to quote David Wessel, "The FOMC should put more emphasis on its start-of-year statement of goals and objectives and refer to that when it is making policy decisions."
+That is, each post-meeting statement should explicitly link the decision to the Committee's longer-run goals.

-Third, we encourage the FOMC to adopt the first-person plural in its communication.
+Third, we encourage the FOMC to adopt the first person plural in its communication.
 As we discuss in our introductory comments, the FOMC would benefit from practices that foster group accountability.
-For this reason, we believe it would be wise to drop references to the "Committee," as if it exists independent of the people involved, and substitute "we," "us" and "our."
+For this reason, we believe it would be wise to drop references to the "Committee," as if it exists independent of the people involved, and substitute "we," "us," and "our."
 Where an FOMC participant wishes to express dissent, the substitute would be "I."